 Reactivation MRR = Sum of MRR from customers that previously churned

-For instance, if a canceled subscription is reactivated in a pricing plan of MRR $150 then the reactivation MRR would be $150
+For instance, if a canceled subscription is reactivated in a pricing plan of MRR $150 then the reactivation MRR would be $150.

 Reactivation MRR can indicate that your customers felt their needs were better met by a competitor, but for various reasons, decide to come back.
 Or, it can mean they no longer had the need for your product or service but saw it resurface again.

 While this may be a good thing, it's worth looking into the cost of reactivation as well.
-Throwing in hefty discounts to get back customers who aren't a fit for your product, maybe a drain on your resources in the short run and raise churn in the long run.
+Throwing in hefty discounts to get back individuals who aren't a product-market-fit could be a drain on your resources in the short run.
+It could also raise your customerchurn rate in the long run.